-According to https://www.weddingwire.com/ couples spend between $300-800 on cake/desserts.
-Making a beautiful wedding cake takes a lot of time and talent but you want to make sure it’s what you want.
+According to Wedding Wire, couples tend to spend between $300-800 on cake/desserts.
+Making a beautiful wedding cake takes a lot of time and talent, so you want to make sure it’s exactly what you want.

-Remember, regardless of how delicious the treats, the proper presentation can transform even the more mundane into a work of art.
+Remember, regardless of how delicious the treats, the proper presentation can transform even the more mundane baked good into a work of art.

-Referrals: Most venues have a list of vendors they trust.
+Referrals: Most venues have a list of vendors they trust and like to refer.
 Knowing the vendor will show up and do their job well may be good enough for you if you just want to offer something sweet after dinner.
 But for most couples at Stonegate Manor & Gardens, the cake and dessert table has been an important part of the overall atmosphere and look of the wedding.
 It’s an opportunity to use food as a decoration.

-Check out their pictures: Be sure to check out the vendor’s website and social media pages!
+Photos: Be sure to check out the vendor’s website and social media pages for photos of their cakes!
 Do they show the level of detail you are looking for?
 Do you get the impression this person can create what you want or do they have a specific or signature look that shows up in each creation?

 Things to think about or do when choosing a baker